kircherlab/cfDNA-UniFlow/README.md

 This report can, e.g., be forwarded to your collaborators.

 For better report performance, it is recommended to use `--report report.zip`, which creates a zipped directory structure with the needed information instead of saving it in the HTML file itself.
 More information on reporting can be found in the official [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html).

+An example report in zip format can be found in the supplement directory.
+For viewing the zip file needs to be extracted.

 ## 3 Functional summary